 Dyeing

-Among them, silk chiffon also has 5 different types:
+Among them, silk chiffon fabric also has five different sub types:

 Crepe Chiffon